Iconic competition on Indonesian Independence Day

 Board for freelance & contract work

 This is my illustration of the competition that took place on Indonesia's Independence Day.
-This competition is called Tarik Tambang (tug of war).
+This competition is called MemukulAir (Hit the water).

-In this competition, there are two teams where each team pulls the rope in order to win the match. which team can pull the opposing team to the specified line then he wins.
+This competition is an individual game, with both eyes closed with a cloth, and a distance of approximately 15-25 meters to the water that has been wrapped in plastic and hung.
+Whoever hits first is the winner